collapsed-stacks/atheism/questions/1235/what-is-the-best-way-to-talk-to-people-who-are-questioning-their-belief-in-god-i.md

 - posted by: [Rob Guimaraes](https://stackexchange.com/users/-1/361-rob-guimaraes) on 2010-12-23
 - score: 1

-<p>Hopefully this doesn't slide away from the context you've presented, but I'd avoid stepping  into the "goal to influence them to become an atheist"entirely.</p>
+Hopefully this doesn't slide away from the context you've presented, but I'd avoid stepping  into the "goal to influence them to become an atheist"entirely.

-<p>My primary focus would be to ascertain what personal value system they have; essentially figuring out what makes them happy and what they genuinely resonate with.
-Some people may not be 'shove it down your throat' theists...heck, they may not even be 'I KNOW I'm right' theists, but may still feel more personally comfortable with some concept of spirituality or metaphysical fluffiness.</p>
+My primary focus would be to ascertain what personal value system they have; essentially figuring out what makes them happy and what they genuinely resonate with.
+Some people may not be 'shove it down your throat' theists...heck, they may not even be 'I KNOW I'm right' theists, but may still feel more personally comfortable with some concept of spirituality or metaphysical fluffiness.

-<p>I think being able to assist them in being introspective and discovering where they actually lie on that philosophical spectrum would be most important.</p>
+I think being able to assist them in being introspective and discovering where they actually lie on that philosophical spectrum would be most important.

-<p>I'd probably couple that with a discussion about the divide between the scientific method (as a system of incorporating information we can be as sure as possible is factual in our tangible reality) and imaginative thought processes, because I have met some theistic/spiritual people who are honest about admitting that there is no genuine solid evidence to support what they believe, but that it's still a gut feeling they have that they feel shouldn't be squelched (for whatever personal reasons).</p>
+I'd probably couple that with a discussion about the divide between the scientific method (as a system of incorporating information we can be as sure as possible is factual in our tangible reality) and imaginative thought processes, because I have met some theistic/spiritual people who are honest about admitting that there is no genuine solid evidence to support what they believe, but that it's still a gut feeling they have that they feel shouldn't be squelched (for whatever personal reasons).

-<p>I think that helps turn people towards a mindset that prevents any metaphysical notions from turning to judgmental dogma, particularly to where it would infringe on the imaginative freedoms of others.</p>
+I think that helps turn people towards a mindset that prevents any metaphysical notions from turning to judgmental dogma, particularly to where it would infringe on the imaginative freedoms of others.

 ## Answer 1284